 Definition: When a server leaves a check open during service and transfers items from cash checks to the open check.
 The server then applies a promo (or comp) to the items on the open check at the end of their shift.

-Rather than manually reviewing restaurant check data and video (more on that later) to identify fraud at your restaurant, you can use your own historical data combined with industry trends to define an “unacceptable” level of activity for each fraud scam (i.e 3 transfers in a shift per employee); and set an alert for it.
+Rather than manually reviewing restaurant check data and video (more on that later) to identify fraud at your restaurant, you can use your own historical data combined with industry trends to define an “unacceptable” level of activity for each fraud scam(i.e 3 transfers in a shift per employee); and set an alert for it.
 This “set it and forget it” methodology gives you the peace of mind that if suspicious employee behavior appears, you will be made aware without the need to waste time searching for it.

 Additionally, advanced restaurant alerting tools have the flexibility to continually add and adjust thresholds to be stricter (or more lenient) as employee behaviors change.
-So, as your loss prevention scope widens you can institute more automation as things improve.
+So, as your loss prevention scope widens, you can institute more automation as things improve.

-Common Restaurant Fraud Scams |
+Common Restaurant Fraud Scams

 Auto Gratuity Scam

-Focus in on employees with above average check counts containing auto-gratuities, or above average total top to sale percentage. |
+Focus on employees with above-average check counts containing auto-gratuities or above-average total top-to-sale percentage.

 Employee/Manager Meal Abuse

-Focus on employees manager meal to shift percentage, as well by comparing managers against other managers and look for those above the average or threshold that you set. |
+Focus on employees' manager meal to shift percentage by comparing managers against other managers and look for those above the average or threshold you set.

 Shell Game Scam (Voids/Discounts/Cancels)

-Focus on variance metrics and set alerts on cashier voids, discounts, cancels, etc. for the day and flag those above a certain threshold outside of the norm. |
+Focus on variance metrics and set alerts on cashier voids, discounts, cancels, etc. for the day and flag those above a certain threshold outside of the norm.

 Tip Boosting Scam

-Focus on tip % by server and look for those outside of the norm.
-You can also compare tips for orders containing voids and those without voids to try to zero in on the transactions that are the issues. |
+Focus on tip % by the server and look for those outside of the norm.
+You can also compare tips for orders containing voids and those without voids to try to zero in on the transactions that are the issues.

 Wagon Wheel Scam

-Analyze same item transfers in cash transactions by employee or monitor overall transfer activity by employee to see if anyone is outside of the average. |
+Analyze same item transfers in cash transactions by the employee or monitor overall transfer activity by an employee to see if anyone is outside of the average.

 Tactics to reduce restaurant labor costs:

-Alignment of Staffing & Business Needs Analyze sales by day of week, revenue center, day part, etc. and increase or reduce staff on hand based on peak & down times. |
+Analyze sales by day of the week, revenue center, daypart, etc. and increase or reduce staff on hand based on peak and downtimes.

 Video can be a powerful tool within a restaurant loss prevention strategy, but it should not be used as the primary method for identifying loss.
-Restaurant video analysis can be a crutch because you are starting at the source; it’s inefficient for two primary reasons:

-1. You don’t know what you’re looking for.
 Starting with video is like trying to win the lottery.
 You’re hoping to hit on an incident with no context.
-You can increase your odds by letting the data inform your video investigation strategy. |
+You can increase your odds by letting the data inform your video investigation strategy.

-2. You are working backward.
 It’s the “forest from the trees” concept, starting with the details makes it difficult to see the big picture.
-Is this a localized problem or a systemic issue? |
+Is this a localized problem or a systemic issue?

 Rather than starting with video and searching for the problem, restaurant loss prevention teams should focus on identifying issues in the data prior to resorting to video investigation.
 Avoid false positives by letting your data tell you when a particular store, employee, or item is outside the norm.
 Once you have the numbers that back up your assumptions, drill down into the details to make your entire investigation process more efficient.